 Withholding the employee's share.
-You should withhold the employee's share of social security and Medicare taxes if you expect to pay your household employee social security and Medicare wages of \$1,000 or more in 1996.
-Even if you are not sure you will pay that much, you may still withhold the taxes.
+You should withhold the employee's share of social security and Medicare taxes if you expect to pay your household employee social security and Medicare wages of \$1,000 or more in 1997.
 However, if you prefer to pay the employee's share yourself, see Not withholding the employee's share, next.